QuantEcon/lecture-python-intro/in-work/supply_demand_foundations_v2.md

 The only source of goods is the single consumer's endowment vector   $e$.

-A competitive equilibium price vector  induces the consumer to choose  $c=e$.
+A competitive equilibrium price vector  induces the consumer to choose  $c=e$.

 This implies that the equilibrium price vector satisfies